 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates in art history at the bachelor's degree level find employment opportunities in commercial art galleries, entry-level jobs with art publications and in museums.
-A graduate degree is essential for professional jobs; a master's degree prepares individuals to teach at the community college level or to gain entry into museums, auction houses and publishing companies.
-The doctorate is a necessity for employment as a university or college teacher and for responsible administrative posts in the museum and publishing world.
+A graduate degree is essential for professional positions, as a master's degree prepares individuals to teach at the community college level; to practice and publish as an art critic or writer; to enhance one's own practice as an artist; or gain entry into museums, archives, historical societies, auction houses, publishing companies and academic presses as well as to art libraries.
+The doctorate is a necessity for employment as a university or college teacher and for responsible administrative and curatorial positions in the museum and publishing world.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: